manisaurabh24/kongversation-plugin/README.md

-Got it ✅ — here’s a structured README.md draft for your repository that explains the idea, industry relevance, setup, and an example flow.

-⸻

 🧠 Stateless LLMs with Smart Contextual Memory using Kong Gateway

 📌 Overview

 Large Language Models (LLMs) are stateless by design — they don’t remember past interactions unless you send the full conversation every time.
 This creates overhead for developers and clients.

-This project demonstrates how to use Kong Gateway with AI Plugins to provide a conversation memory layer.
+This project demonstrates how to use Kong Gateway with kongversation-plugin to provide a conversation memory layer.
-• Stores chat history per client (apikey) in Kong, not the LLM.
+• Stores chat history per consumer-key or short lived oauth token in Kong, not the LLM.
-• Automatically appends past messages before sending to the LLM.
+• Automatically appends message history before sending to the LLM.
 • Keeps the LLM backend stateless and scalable.
-• Provides a seamless “chat-like” experience for clients.
+• Provides a seamless “chat-like” experience for consuming applications.

 ⸻